 Below is the compressed solution map for the 12 questions.
 Use it as a self-check after attempting the exercise on your own.
 The full step-by-step working is inside the downloadable PDF.

-Notice the pattern: every odd-degree polynomial on R is bijective; every even-degree polynomial on R fails both injective and surjective tests because of symmetry around y-axis and non-negative range.
-Internalise this and you will answer Q2, Q8 and Q11 in under two minutes each.
+Notice the pattern: odd-degree polynomials on R are bijective, but even-degree ones fail both tests due to symmetry.
+Learn this and Q2, Q8 and Q11 take under two minutes each.

 One-one (Injective): A function f: X -> Y is one-one if f(x1) = f(x2) implies x1 = x2 for all x1, x2 in X. Equivalent contrapositive form: x1 not equal to x2 implies f(x1) not equal to f(x2).